camunda-community-hub/camunda8-greenfield-installation/README.md

      region ?= <REGION>
      machine-type ?= <MACHINE TYPE>

-Run `make` to create an Azure Kubernetes cluster
+Run `make k8s` to create an Azure Kubernetes cluster

 4. Run `make use-k8s` to make sure that your local `kubectl` environment is configured to connect to the new cluster.